SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 }
 ```

-## Retrieving a collection of objects using GET
+## Retrieving a Collection of Objects Using GET

 You can also retrieve all of the client usernames within the `default` message VPN and you will see the newly created `tutorialUser` object as well as any others.
 For this, you would use the `msgVpnsVidClientUsernamesGet()` method which will execute an HTTP GET on the actual `clientUsernames` collection.